gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - `TF_VAR` environment variables defined in the environment.

-Be aware that other ways to pass variables to `terraform` are not checked by this command.
+Be aware that other ways to pass variables to `tofu`/`terraform` are not checked by this command.

 Additionally, there are **two modes** in which the `validate-inputs` command can be run: **relaxed** (default) and **strict**.

 If you run the `validate-inputs` command without flags, relaxed mode will be enabled by default.
-In relaxed mode, any unused variables that are passed, but not used by the underlying Terraform configuration, will generate a warning, but not an error.
+In relaxed mode, any unused variables that are passed, but not used by the underlying OpenTofu/Terraform configuration, will generate a warning, but not an error.
 Missing required variables will _always_ return an error, whether `validate-inputs` is running in relaxed or strict mode.

 To enable strict mode, you can pass the `--terragrunt-strict-validate` flag like so: